livingdocsIO/documentation/content/guides/integrations/desknet/index.md

 ### Introduction

-In cases, where trivial source/target mappings simply don't cut it, you can write and register custom transform functions to handle the data translation between the entities.
+In cases where trivial source/target mappings simply don't cut it, you can write and register custom transform functions to handle the data translation between the entities.

 There are two kinds of transform functions:
 - *Import functions* handle incoming data from Desk-Net.